uthpalaherath/uthpalaherath.github.io/_pages/about.md

 ### Previous research

 Before I started research in condensed matter physics, I was in a research group that performed computational modeling of Earth's radiation belts in which I studied different loss mechanisms of Ring Current ions.
 It was here where I was first introduced to employing high performance computing (HPC) to solve physics problems.
+You can find more info on that [here](/presentations/).